Neurita/neurita.github.io/how_to_compile_mitk_on_docker.txt

 Email: ljsalvat@gmail.com
 Summary: A short manual on how to compile MITK using Docker with all options enabled.

-## Prerequisites
+[TOC]

+# Required packages

 - Docker
 - GIT
 - CMake (version 3.2 or higher.
 Current stable 3.3)
 - Qt 5.x

-        - Make sure that you select a Qt version which provides the right **OpenGL-enabled** packages for your architecture and compiler
+**Note:** Make sure that you select a Qt version which provides the right **OpenGL-enabled** packages for your architecture and compiler.

-### Install dependencies.:
+# Install dependencies

-#### Install Docker:
+## Install Docker

 ```bash
 $ sudo apt-get update